oendemann/flexbox-photo-gallery/README.md

 ## About The Project

-Part of the web design course on freeCodeCamp, this project showcases the capabilities of flexbox design in CSS.
+Part of the web design course on freeCodeCamp.
+This project showcases the capabilities of flexbox design in CSS.

 ---